stdevPavelmc/FAASGS/README.md

 This software is designed to be upgradeable with little eforts, just follow this steps:

 - Login into your SBC and change to the folder you cloned the repository in the past.
+- Gain root access via `sudo -i`
 - Update the software with this command `git pull` if there is an update you will be notified about the files that has changed.
-- Gain root access via `sudo -i`
+  - If you get a warning about it can merge the data, just do this `git reset --hard` tha twill reset the tree then repeat the `git pull`.
 - Clean the workspace with this command `make clean`
 - Install the new version of the software `make install`.
-- Configure the user data in `/set/sat_data/user.conf`.
 - Make it permanent with `make permanent`.

 ## Removing